microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 > **Note**
 >
-> If you want to use the 'Compliance Utility' on Apple macOS, you can find the corresponding online manuale [here](Manual-Mac.md).
+> If you want to use the 'Compliance Utility' on Apple macOS, you can find the corresponding online manual [here](Manual-Mac.md).

 ### MIT License <a name="mit-license"></a>